Still throwing caution to the winds (and throwing my back out again) a mighty heave and the engine was out. Looks kind of pathetic doesn't it?

 It moves !

 So with a bit of a grunt the nuts were spun off, of course this still left the hubs frozen on.
 I soon realised that the hill brake had been applied and the two cables then rusted in place.
 By knocking out the connecting pins and the judicious use of a mallet I was able to free the shoes and off came the hubs.
 The shoes have plenty of meat on them which will save me $60 and with a clean and a grease it was all back together.
 I was able to WD40 the cables and got them kind of, sort of, maybe working.
 Now I am not sure that I trust my life to a set of 24 year old rusty brake cables so in the fullness of time they will be replaced but for now I have brakes that work when you press the pedal and release when you don't.
 All the tires were flat and without much hope I tried to get some air in them and to my surprise they all held air.
-It goes without saying that they will be replaced even if these 8 inch tires cost an outageous $50 each (softly sobbing).
-For the first time in years the cart can be pushed around and that is a good end to the week.
+It goes without saying that they will be replaced even if these 8 inch tires cost an outageous $50 each (softly sobbing)

 I have ordered the service manual and hopefully it will arrive during the weekend.
 Then I can start the engine removal and stripdown.
 Once I am assured that the engine can be saved then I will start spending money.
 If the the engine has thrown a rod or similar then I have lost nothing but time spend doing what I love, dicking around.